ghjwp7/nearby/README.rst

 visualization of solutions using OpenSCAD.
 See file yume-delaunay-test re demos.
 Note, the Delaunay triangulation tests at the moment merely check that 1NNg is a subgraph of the DT.
-As noted above, that condition isn't necessary or typical of 3D data sets.
-(Moreover, proper 3D Delaunay programs generate tetrahedrons, not just triangles as the present program does.)
+As noted above, that condition mightn't be necessary or typical of 3D data sets.
+(Anyhow, proper 3D Delaunay programs generate tetrahedrons, not just triangles as the present program does.)

 Note, the present program may suffice for 3D data sets of surfaces like balls or polyhedrons; but see pypevue example eg-auto-freq-6-2d